 In addition to the carbon tax, a border adjustment tax would be imposed on countries that do not have a carbon tax.
 If an American company exported to a country with a carbon tax, it would receive a tax break from the American government.
 On the other hand, if an American company imported anything from a company that does not have a carbon tax, it would face a tariff.

-Greg Bertelsen serves as the group’s executive vice president.
+Greg Bertelsen is the group’s executive vice president.
 His role includes reaching out to Congress and the business community.
 He previously worked at the National Association of Manufacturers and served as an adviser to the Environmental Protection Agency on environmental justice issues.
+In 2017, Bertelsen received total compensation of $143,195.

-Simone Frank serves as the chief financial officer.
+Simone Frank works as the group’s chief financial officer.
 She also serves as a senior adviser for the centrist Committee for a Responsible Federal Budget.
 Previously, she worked at the New America Foundation.
+In 2017, Frank received total compensation of $68,400.

 Board of Directors